 Bass-baritone Matt Sullivan’s voice has been described as “commanding” (Academy of Sacred Drama) and as a “consistent standout” (Washington Life) and he enjoys a busy career throughout the East coast and Europe.
-Current notable engagements this season include a recital of Micahel Rickelton's Battle Songs this November at St. David’s Episcopal in Baltimore, various recitals of Charles Ives’s music across New England, and a performance of Bob Chilcott’s St. John Passion as Jesus for the Burlington Choral Society under Richard Riley.
+Current notable engagements this season include a recital of Micahel Rickelton's Battle Songs this November at St. David’s Episcopal in Baltimore, various recitals of Charles Ives’s music across New England, a performance of Bach's Weinachts-Oratorium at St. Stephen's in Ridgefield, a Messiah with the American Baroque Orchestra in Hartford, and a performance of Bob Chilcott’s St. John Passion as Jesus for the Burlington Choral Society under Richard Riley.

 In addition to his work as a solo artist, Sullivan has appeared with such ensembles as Bach Collegium Japan, Yale Voxtet, Yale Schola Cantorum, Yale Recital Chorus, St. Thomas’s Schola Antigua, Folger Consort, Mountainside Baroque, Friends of St. Bartholomew’s, Baltimore Baroque Band, Peabody Consort, Peabody Renaissance Ensemble, Bel Pianto, The Bridge Ensemble, Opera Lafayette.